emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 ## Including other source files

 It is both useful and good practice to write modular programs.
-According to the [DRY][dry]{:target="_blank"} principle the repetitive parts of the program should be refactored out into functions or modules.
+According to the [DRY][dry]{:target="_blank"} principle, the repetitive parts of the program should be refactored out into functions or modules.
 Functionally similar groups of these functions or modules can be put into a library, reusable in other programs.

 The pseudo-instruction `include` exists for the purpose of including already written source code into the current program.
 The pseudo-instruction is defined as follows:

         INCLUDE "[filename]"

 where `[filename]` is a relative or absolute path to the file which will be included, enclosed in double-quotes.
-The file can include other files, but there must not be defined circular includes (compiler will complain).
+The file can include other files, but there must not be defined circular includes (the compiler will complain).

 The current compilation address (denoted by `$` variable) after the include will be updated about the binary size of the included file.